-Some common symptoms of bad ground on an amp are amp clipping, overheating, irregular turn on/off, frequent activation of protection mode, and burning smell.
+Some common symptoms of lousy ground on an amp are amp clipping, overheating, irregular turn on/off, frequent activation of protection mode, and burning smell.

-Here are the Five Common symptoms of Bad Ground on Amp Symptoms:
+Here are Seven Common Symptoms of Bad Ground on AMP Symptoms:

 Clipping is a type of distortion that occurs when an amp cannot send across the needed voltage to the connected subs and speakers.
 Clipping tampers the waveform of the transmitted signal, which leads to you hearing a distorted sound.

-Once the audio signal is in the course of becoming extremely distorted, the sound quality becomes terrible, and the speakers become highly vulnerable to being damaged as well.
+Once the audio signal is in the course of becoming extremely distorted, the sound quality becomes terrible, and the speakers become highly vulnerable to damage.